 Senior leaders, teachers and teaching assistants are highly skilled in meeting the individual learning, behavioural and social needs of our children.
+The SENCo may decide that he/she needs to source support from additional services.

 The school accesses a range of specialist services including: